Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 3. Stages of analyzing user data

-4. Interaction&#39;s methodology (?) of users and program, aiming at obtaining the result (profit) by obtaining the final service by the user (U),
+4. Interactions methodology (?) of users and program, aiming at obtaining the result (profit) by obtaining the final service by the user (U),

 5. The methodology of interaction (?) between users